esimov/gospline/README.md

 # gospline
-Gospline is little Go library to transform straight lines into curves.
+Gospline is little Go library for transforming straight lines into curves.
 The core algorithm is mainly based on https://github.com/Tagussan/BSpline.

 The library is written in a modular way which means that it can be plugged in into different rendering methods.
-The examples provided below renders the resulted curves into image and svg, but since it has been developed using Go's philosophy of inheritance over encapsulation, it enables other types of outputs, until they implements the <a href="https://golang.org/pkg/io/#Writer">io.Writer</a> interface.
+The examples provided below renders the resulted curves into image and svg, but since it has been developed using Go's philosophy of inheritance over encapsulation, it should supports other types of outputs until they implements the <a href="https://golang.org/pkg/io/#Writer">io.Writer</a> interface.

 To render the output as image, the library implements the <a href="https://en.wikipedia.org/wiki/Xiaolin_Wu's_line_algorithm">Xiaolin Wu</a> antialiasing method, if the provided parameter is true, otherwise it implements the <a href="https://en.wikipedia.org/wiki/Bresenham's_line_algorithm">Bresenham</a> line algorithm.
-This means the library is not using the <a href="https://github.com/golang/freetype/">github.com/golang/freetype/raster</a> package for rendering.
+This means the library is not using the default Go <a href="https://github.com/golang/freetype/">github.com/golang/freetype/raster</a> package for rendering.

 ```go
 func (img *Canvas) DrawLine(x1, y1, x2, y2 float64, col color.Color, antialiased bool) *Canvas {